 Where Can You Watch It?

 The entire series has been released on DVD, but in PAL format only, which is not compatible with U.S. players.
-It has not received the Blu-ray treatment yet, nor is it available to purchase VOD.
-It is available for streaming on the BritBox service.
+The first season has finally been released in the States on Blu-ray , and that is newly remastered with the option of watching the episodes with updated special effects..
+It is also available for streaming on the BritBox service.

 Read More About the Show: